 Strawberry Hill Avenue Bridge Project

 Built in 1890, the Strawberry Hill Avenue Railroad Bridge supports four tracks of the New Haven Line (NHL).
-The bridge replacement falls under the Connecticut of Transportation's (CTDOT) TIME (Track Improvement Mobility Enhancement) program being executed along the NHL to reduce commuter travel times.
+The bridge improvement project falls under the Connecticut Department of Transportation's (CTDOT) TIME (Track Improvement Mobility Enhancement) program, which is being executed along the NHL to reduce commuter travel times.

 The Strawberry Hill Avenue Railroad Bridge project replaces the existing bridge superstructure and updates the